zzzprojects/learn-orm/tutorials/linqkit-ef-Core/use-expressions-in-entity-sets-or-entity-collections.md

 # Use Expressions in EntitySets or EntityCollections

 By default, `EntitySet<>` or `EntityCollection<>` does not implements `IQueryable<>`.
-It means that we can't call methods that accept an `Expression<Func<>>` such as, Queryable's `Any` and our query won't compile.
+It means that we can't call methods that accept an `Expression<Func<>>` such as, Queryable's `Any`, and our query won't compile.

-So, let's suppose we want to retrieve all those authors' names that had written books of more than 1000 pages or you can say that we will write a method and pass the page criteria predicate as a parameter as shown below.
+So, let's suppose we want to retrieve all those authors' names that had written books of more than 1000 pages, or you can say that we will write a method and pass the page criteria predicate as a parameter as shown below.

 ```csharp
 public static List<string> GetAuthorsExample1(Expression<Func<Book, bool>> pageCriteria)